José Sá

 José Pedro Malheiro de Sá (/pt/; born 17 January 1993) is a Portuguese professional footballer who plays as a goalkeeper for club Wolverhampton Wanderers and the Portugal national team.

 He started his career with Marítimo B, making his debut with the first team in 2013, before signing for FC Porto in 2016.
 Sá was loaned for one year to Super League Greece side Olympiacos in 2018, in a deal which was made permanent at the end of the season.
 With Olympiacos, he won two Super League Greece titles and the Greek Cup, including a domestic double in 2020.
 In 2021, he signed with Wolverhampton Wanderers.

 Sá is a former Portuguese under-21 international, reaching the European Championship final in 2015.
-He was part of the full squad that finished third at the 2017 Confederations Cup and won the 2019 UEFA Nations League Finals on home soil, and was also chosen for the 2022 World Cup.
-The following year, he made his senior international debut.
+He was part of the full squad that finished third at the 2017 Confederations Cup and won the 2019 UEFA Nations League Finals on home soil, and was also chosen for the FIFA World Cup in 2022 and 2026.
+He made his senior international debut in 2023.